bronson/vim-update-bundles/README.md

 Just run `./vim-update-bundles` to install and remove plugins to match the ones named in your ~/.vimrc.
-If you're not already using Vim, vim-update-bundles will also install Pathogen, a sample .vimrc, and get everything ready to go.

 * _-n -\-no-updates_ Adds and deletes bundles but doesn't update them.
   This prevents vim-update-bundles from laboriously scrubbing through every bundle in your .vimrc when you just want to make a quick change.

-* _-s -\-submodule_ installs bundles as submodules intead of plain Git repositories.
-You must create the parent repository to contain the submodules before running vim-update bundles.

 * _-v -\-verbose_ prints more information about what's happening.
   Pass multiple -v -v -v for more verbosity.